 When cash flow hedge accounting treatment is achieved, the changes in fair values related to the effective portion of the derivatives are recorded in revaluation reserves, and the ineffective portion is recognized immediately in income.
-Changes in fair value related to the effective portion of the derivatives are reclassified out of revaluation reserves into income for any ineffective portion of the derivative contract which is calculated at each quarter end.
 Amounts reflected in revaluation reserves related to the effective portion are reclassified into earnings in the same period or periods during which the hedged transactions affects earnings.